DIY Battery Chargers: The Complete Guide

 Lithium battery diagram

 When a battery under charge gets fully boosted, it needs to stop charging.
-But standard chargers have no way of detecting when the battery has reached 100 percent, so it keeps supplying currents to the battery.
+But standard chargers have no way of detecting when the battery has reached 100 percent, so they keep supplying currents to the battery.

 Most times, chargers get manufactured for a specific battery due to the number of currents it will supply and how long it will take to charge the batteries fully.